tommypraeger/textsGPT/README.md

 The first execution of the script can take several minutes for large chats as it builds an index for the entire content of the chat.
 Subsequent executions for the same chat should be faster as only new messages since the last script execution need to be indexed.

 Once the indexing finishes, you can prompt the chatbot for information about your chat.
 Some example prompts:
-- Suggest a new name for the group chat
+- Suggest a new name for the group chat.
 - Please suggest date ideas that \<name> would like in New York City.
 Be specific.
 - What does \<name> think about \<topic>?
+- Create a nickname for each member of the group.

 ### Configurations
 TODO (note about changing default values)